policus/graphpaper/README.markdown

 You'll also want to change your ROOT_URLCONF (line 42 in settings.py) to point to your project's root urls; unless of course your project's name is *projectname*, in which case it's either a really cool or really boring project.
-While you're add it, create a new SECRET_KEY (line 25 in settings.py) unless you want people hacking your gibson.
+While you're add it, create a new SECRET_KEY (line 25 in settings.py).